Research Project Proposal

 Through continued exploration the Major Design Project should be a vehicle for your research ideas with an emphasis upon viability of the proposition and relevance of your design to your chosen context or scenario and the wider discipline of Interior Design.
 The final work will be presented to a panel of practitioners and publicly exhibited at INDEX the Interior Design Graduation Exhibition.

 This course asks you to consider a variety of professional interior design practices and case study projects.
-It will allow you to develop your awareness of professional practice and help you to transition your learning from an academic to workplace context.
+It will allow you to develop your awareness of professional practice and help you to transition your learning from an academic mode to a workplace context.

 A lecture series of guest speakers aims to raise awareness of current practice and facilitate a discussion around some the central issues facing interior design.
 Importantly it will also ask you to consider your own future practice and professional ambitions.